This topic describes features in SQL Server 2017 that provide scoring on machine learning models in near realtime.

 In SQL Server 2016, Microsoft created an extensibility framework that allows R scripts to be executed from T-SQL.
 This framework supports any operation you might perform in R, ranging from simple functions to training complex machine learning models.
-However, the dual-process architecture that pairs R with SQL Server means that external R processes must be invoked for every call, regardless of the complexity of the operation.
+However, the dual-process architecture requires invoking an external R process for every call, regardless of the complexity of the operation.
 If you are loading a pre-trained model from a table and scoring against it on data already in SQL Server, the overhead of calling the external R process represents an unnecessary performance cost.

-Scoring is a two-step process: a pre-trained model is loaded from a table, and new input data, either tabular or single rows, is passed to the model, which generates new values (or scores).
-The output might be a single column value representing a probability, or several values, including a confidence interval, error, or other useful complement to the prediction.
+Scoring is a two-step process.
+First, you specify a pre-trained model to load from a table.
+Second, pass new input data to the function, to generate prediction values (or scores).
+The input can be either tabular or single rows.
+You can choose to output a single column value representing a probability, or you might output several values, such as a confidence interval, error, or other useful complement to the prediction.

 To support fast scoring, SQL Server Machine Learning Services (and Microsoft Machine Learning Server) provide built-in scoring libraries that work in R or in T-SQL.
 There are different options depending on which version you have.

-The PREDICT function in Transact-SQL can be used for native scoring from any instance of SQL Server 2017.
-It requires only that you have a model already trained and saved in a table or can be called via T-SQL.
-It is a kind of realtime scoring that uses native T-SQL functions; no additional configuration required.
+The PREDICT function in Transact-SQL supports native scoring in any instance of SQL Server 2017.
+It requires only that you have a model already trained, which you can call using T-SQL.
+Native scoring using T-SQL has these advantages:

-The R runtime is not called and does not need to be installed.
+- The R runtime is not called.
+There is no need to install R.

 sp_rxPredict is a stored procedure for realtime scoring that can be used to generates scores from any supported model type, without calling the R runtime.

-This option to use realtime scoring is also available in SQL Server 2016, if you upgrade the R components using the standalone installer of Microsoft R Server. sp_rxPredict is also supported in SQL Server 2017, and might be a good option if you are scoring on a model type not supported by the PREDICT function.
+This stored procedure is also available in SQL Server 2016, if you upgrade the R components using the standalone installer of Microsoft R Server. sp_rxPredict is also supported in SQL Server 2017.
+Therefore, you might use this function when generating scores with a model type not supported by the PREDICT function.